 Once you have covered the topic of the meeting, you can open the floor and ask if there are members who want to share.

-Encourage them to share anything they wish; it doesn’t necessarily have to relate to the topic of the meeting if they feel that it’s important.
+Encourage them to share anything they wish; it doesn’t necessarily have to relate to the meeting topic if they feel it’s important.

 Be sure to allow them space free from interruption to share where their feelings will not be judged.